 1. Introduction

-Agriculture contributes substantially to anthropogenic greenhouse-gas emissions, principally through nitrous oxide from fertiliser and manure, methane from ruminants and rice, and carbon dioxide from land-use change and soil organic matter loss (Paustian et al., 2016).
-At the same time, farmland soils represent one of the largest actively managed carbon pools, so even modest increases in soil organic carbon (SOC) at scale could materially contribute to climate mitigation while enhancing soil health and food security (Lal, 2004; Paustian et al., 2019).
+Agriculture contributes substantially to anthropogenic greenhouse-gas emissions, principally through nitrous oxide from fertilizer and manure, methane from ruminants and rice, and carbon dioxide from land-use change and soil organic matter loss (Paustian et al., 2016).
+At the same time, farmland soils represent one of the largest actively managed carbon pools, so even modest increases in soil organic carbon (SOC) at scale could materially contribute to climate mitigation while enhancing soil health and food security (Lal, 2004; Paustian and al., 2019).

-Against this backdrop, “regenerative agriculture” (RA) has emerged as a powerful narrative, embraced by civil society, food companies and philanthropies as a solution that can simultaneously restore soil health, reverse biodiversity loss and decarbonise food systems (Giller et al., 2021; Sher et al., 2024).
+Against this backdrop, “regenerative agriculture” (RA) has emerged as a powerful narrative, embraced by civil society, food companies and philanthropies as a solution that can simultaneously restore soil health, reverse biodiversity loss and decarbonize food systems (Giller et al., 2021; Sher et al., 2024).
 In parallel, conservation agriculture (CA) – centred on minimal soil disturbance, permanent soil cover and diversified rotations – has been promoted for decades as a climate-smart approach, particularly in the Global South (Sun et al., 2020; Manzeke-Kangara et al., 2025).

 Despite intense advocacy, scientific assessments have become more cautious.
 Early estimates suggested very large global SOC sequestration potentials, inspiring initiatives such as “4 per 1000” that framed small annual increases in SOC as sufficient to offset a significant share of global CO₂ emissions (Minasny et al., 2017).
-Subsequent work has highlighted important constraints: saturation of SOC stocks, reversibility of gains, trade-offs with N₂O and methane, and the difficulty of attributing SOC changes to management versus climate variability (Powlson et al., 2011; Lugato et al., 2018; Guenet et al., 2021; Petersson et al., 2024).
+Subsequent work has highlighted important constraints: saturation of SOC stocks, reversibility of gains, trade-offs with N₂O and methane, and the difficulty of attributing SOC changes to management versus climate variability (Powlson et al., 2011; Lugato et al., 2018; Guenet et al., 2021; Petersson and al., 2024).

 Simultaneously, soil carbon is moving rapidly into carbon markets and net-zero corporate strategies.
 Hundreds of private and public schemes now offer credits for supposed SOC gains, often based on short measurement periods or models with large uncertainties.
 Recent analyses of the Australian soil carbon method, for instance, show credited sequestration rates several-fold higher than long-term experimental evidence, raising concerns about over-crediting and lack of additionality (Mitchell et al., 2024).